feduxorg-attic/letter_generator/README.md

 # LetterGenerator

-This generator will generate a LaTex Letter Template in current directory.
+This generator will generate a LaTex Letter Template in the current directory.

 ## Installation